pbayer83/academic-kickstart/content/post/post2.md

 active = true  # Activate this widget? true/false
 weight = 20  # Order that this section will appear.

-# title = "Funding awarded by the Carnegie Trust to study sectoral politics and climate policy in UK and Scotland"
+title = "Funding awarded by the Carnegie Trust to study sectoral politics and climate policy in UK and Scotland"
-title = "Funding awarded by the Carnegie Trust"

 subtitle = ""